-If you don’t speak any Japanese or have a friend to translate for you the best place to buy a kimono is in a large department store.
-The end-of-season sales are extremely advantageous but don’t forget that, even if the kimono comes cheap in a sale the accessories generally are not.
+If you don’t speak any Japanese or have a friend to translate for you, the best place to buy a kimono is in a large department store.
+The end-of-season sales are extremely advantageous if you're visiting in late winter or summer, but don’t forget that even if the kimono comes cheap in a sale, the accessories generally are not.

-Toys in Japan is huge business and there is an amazing range of many things you would never see outside Japan or indeed would imagine even existed.
-The average toy shop itself is an amazing place usually they are multilevel and jam-packed with all sorts of wonderful gadgets and fun items for all ages.
-It’s not all about ‘Hello Kitty’ although bizarrely enough there is a Hello Kitty doctor’s kit complete with fake morphine injections.
-Not for you?
-Then try the old favourites like Godzilla, Astro Boy and action toys like Transformers - these never go out of fashion.
+Toys are huge business in Japan.
+There's an amazing range of many things you would rarely see elsewhere or indeed would imagine even existed.
+The average toy shop is worthy of a walk around.
+Usually they are multilevelled and jam-packed with all sorts of wonderful gadgets and fun items for all ages.

 Except for rare types sake does not age well and should be consumed before six months after purchase.
-In general, there are five basic types of sake.
+In general, there are five basic types of sake, and prices vary dramatically.
 Each requires different brewing methods and a different percentage of rice milling.